 Clinical Significance of RV Infarction

-Right ventricular infarction complicates up to 40% of inferior STEMIs.
-Isolated RV infarction is extremely uncommon.
+- RV infarction complicates up to 40% of inferior STEMIs (isolated RV infarction is extremely uncommon)

-- Patients with RV infarction are very preload sensitive (due to poor RV contractility) and can develop severe hypotension in response to nitrates or other preload-reducing agents.
+- These patients are very preload sensitive (due to poor RV contractility) and can develop severe hypotension in response to nitrates or other preload-reducing agents.

 - Hypotension in right ventricular infarction is treated with fluid loading, and nitrates are contraindicated.